0xigami/memberclinic/_pages/about.md

 ![](/images/mlmfer-taliskye.png)

-the member distribution served a show of his appreciation to collectors of his works including [gnars](https://opensea.io/collection/gnars-v2), nouns hd on [zora](https://opensea.io/collection/nouns-hd) and [base](https://opensea.io/collection/nouns-hd-base), and [defrauds](https://zora.co/collect/eth:0xf7f9c097eabf928fbd8df6e056f9a01cabafb54d), as well as other select nfts, released as free mints on [zora](https://zora.co/gami.eth). collectors of various friends' collections were also included, as were those who completed various social proofs of work on farcaster and beyond.
+the member distribution served as a show of his appreciation to collectors of his works including [gnars](https://opensea.io/collection/gnars-v2), nouns hd on [zora](https://opensea.io/collection/nouns-hd) and [base](https://opensea.io/collection/nouns-hd-base), and [defrauds](https://zora.co/collect/eth:0xf7f9c097eabf928fbd8df6e056f9a01cabafb54d), as well as other select nfts, released as free mints on [zora](https://zora.co/gami.eth). collectors of various friends' collections were also included, as were those who completed certain social proofs of work on farcaster and beyond.

 ## 🧑‍🔬 nutting edge